edoswaldgo/edoswaldgo.github.io/_posts/2020-08-17-replicating-lightroom-mobile-using-rawtherapee.md

 ## Comparison - Defaults

 The default output of RawTherapee does not fully mimic the SOOC shot.
-It looks brighter with green tint.
+It looks brighter and with green tint.
 Skin tone is on the yellowish side and the browns look more orangy.
-I also noticed that the image is smoother which have less details but with less noise.
+I also noticed that the image is smoother (less noise) but with less details.

 On the other hand, Lightroom's output is more similar to the SOOC image.
 It is just a bit brighter and saturated.
 Skin tone looks more natural with a bit of magenta tint.
 It also looks grainier which is likely due to a brighter image.